Neverball/neverball-docs/Themes.md

 The default Neverball GUI theme can be found in `data/gui/classic`.

+Theme selection is controlled by the `theme` option in the `neverballrc` configuration file.

 ## Images

 Backgrounds for GUI elements are defined by four images, each representing a GUI state.